W. Gessmann GmbH

 The result

 After the successful implementation, significant improvements were seen in the maintenance processes.
 The new software has not only increased efficiency, but also made it easier to process and fill out work orders on mobile tablets, which Gessmann has been using for several years.
-These were originally introduced with WERKBLiQ, but are only fully usable with remberg XRM: "Mobile operation with remberg XRM is much easier and faster.
+These were originally introduced with WERKBLiQ, but are only fully usable with the remberg Asset Platform: "Mobile operation with remberg is much easier and faster.
 The entries work immediately, whereas before you often had to wait 1-2 minutes.
 That was annoying."
 The fact that Michael Faber likes things to be fast and pragmatic is also evident from the fact that the machines at Gessmann are not equipped with QR codes: "We don't need them for now – when I stand in front of the system with a tablet, the system hierarchy immediately shows me which components belong to a machine."